-- Adjustment should not be made while the vehicle is moving. - When adjusting the seat, be careful that the seat does not hit a passenger or luggage. - After adjusting the seat position, try sliding it forward and backward to make sure it is lock in position. - After adjusting the seatback, push back your body to make sure it is locked in position.
+- Adjustment should not be made while the vehicle is moving. - Be careful that the seat does not hit a passenger or luggage. - After adjusting the seat position, try sliding it forward and backward to make sure it is lock in position. - After adjusting the seatback, push back your body to make sure it is locked in position.